aptoma/videoplaza-html5/README.md

 tracking, displaying prerolls, midrolls and postrolls, as well as companion banners in a flexible and standards compliant way.

+# Do you have an example? #

+Yes, just open index.html.

+Note that you should download video.ogg or video.mp4 (or both) yourself, since video files aren't really good to put in a repo.
+[Big Buck Bunny](http://www.bigbuckbunny.org/index.php/download/) works well and is easily available.

+# How do I use it? #
 To use the library, include it in your page after the Videoplaza HTML5 SDK, and create a new VideoplazaAds object with the vpHost given to you by Videoplaza.
 You may also add a truthy second parameter to enable